July 27, 2020

 Parks & Recreation

-- Recreation classes, as well as sportsfield and picnic shelter reservations from now until April 30th have been cancelled.
+- Recreation classes, as well as sports-field and picnic shelter reservations are canceled until further notice.

-- Lytle House and the North Creek Schoolhouse are closed.
+- Lytle House and the North Creek Schoolhouse are closed until further notice.